MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Experiment Setup

-For informativeness (iFMR) and some of the aspect-wise explainability metrics (iFCR, FCR), with an eye to encourage more fine-grained aspect terms and penalize the overly-generic terms, we filter out the keywords that are too short (less than 4 characters), too general or noisy (see below list of \texttt{dummy\_words}).
+For informativeness (iFMR) and some of the aspect-wise explainability metrics (iFCR, FCR), with an eye to encouraging more fine-grained aspect terms and penalizing the overly generic terms, we filter out the keywords that are too short (less than 4 characters), too general or noisy (see below list of \texttt{dummy\_words}).